Woman killed in suspected mountain lion attack while hiking in northern Colorado

 Last year in Northern California two brothers were stalked and then attacked by a lion that they tried to fight off.
 One of the brothers was killed.

-The animals, also known as cougars, catamounts and other names, can weigh 130 pounds (60 kilograms) and grow to more than six feet (1.8meters) long1.
+The animals, also known as cougars, catamounts and other names, can weigh 130 pounds (60 kilograms) and grow to more than six feet long.
 They eat primarily deer.

 Colorado has an estimated 3,800-4,400 of the animals, which are classified as a big game species in the state and can be hunted.